TPasini/Synthetics/README.md

 The original aim of this project is to provide an end-to-end pipeline to generate a set of synthetic LOFAR observations of a galaxy cluster, starting from a simulation cube of the cluster thermal emission.
-The output .MS file(s) contains the mock visibilities and, if needed, a column in which the visibilities have been corrupted by various effects, such as TEC, clock drifts, beam etc.
+The output .MS file(s) contains the mock visibilities and, unless specified otherwise, a column in which the visibilities have been corrupted by various effects, such as TEC, clock drifts, beam etc.
 Images of the clean and corrupted visibilities are also automatically produced.

 ## How to install